AdobeDocs/dynamic-media-classic.en/help/using/viewing-swatch-sets.md

    When you select a given viewer link, its associated URL is automatically copied to the clipboard.

-1. To return to the Preview pager, close the displayed viewer.
+1. To return to the Preview window, close the displayed viewer.
 1. Select **[!UICONTROL Close]** to return to the Assets page.

 >[!MORELIKETHIS]